A Flow Chart Guide to Michigan’s Car Accident Threshold Law

 Meanwhile, if you have any questions about Kreiner, or Michigan’s complicated auto accident threshold laws, please don’t hesitate to give us your feedback by making a comment below or filling out our lawyer contact form to the right.

 Michigan Auto Law is the largest law firm exclusively handling car accident, truck accident and motorcycle accident cases throughout the entire state.
-We have offices in Southfield, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
-Call for a free consultation with an auto accident lawyer.
+We have offices in Farmington Hill, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
+Call (800) 777-0028 for a free consultation with an auto accident lawyer.

 – Steve Gursten is recognized as one of the nation’s top experts in serious car and truck accident injury cases and automobile insurance no-fault litigation.
 Steve has received the largest jury verdict for an automobile accident case in Michigan in four of the past seven years, including 2008.